CrossRAT: New Malware, Dangerous Even for macOS

 What to do to protect yourself

-Experts recommend to install the behavior-based threat detection software that would alert whenever anything is covertly installed.
-Still, the most reliable way is to avoid installing anything malicious on your Mac, and that’s what MacKeeper can help you with.
+Experts recommend installing behavior-based threat detection software that would alert whenever anything is covertly installed.
+Still, the most reliable way is to avoid installing anything suspicious on your Mac, and that’s what MacKeeper can help you with.
 Its security features automatically block malicious websites, securing your Mac both online and offline.